ConesaLab/SQANTI3/README.md

 #### Optional inputs:

 * CAGE Peak data (from FANTOM5).
 In SQANTI2, it was provided a version of [CAGE Peak for hg38 genome](https://github.com/Magdoll/images_public/blob/master/SQANTI2_support_data/hg38.cage_peak_phase1and2combined_coord.bed.gz) which was originally from [FANTOM5](http://fantom.gsc.riken.jp/5/datafiles/latest/extra/CAGE_peaks/).
+Now, we recommend to use data from [refTSS](http://reftss.clst.riken.jp/reftss/Main_Page).
+Files can be found in their webpage.
+However, we have uploaded some versions of it at the `data/ref_TSS_annotation` folder and we will try to keep them updated for new genome releases.

 * [Intropolis](https://github.com/nellore/intropolis/blob/master/README.md) Junction BED file.
 In previous versions of SQANTI, it was provided a version of [Intropolis for hg38 genome, modified into STAR junction format](https://github.com/Magdoll/images_public/tree/master/SQANTI2_support_data) which is still valid.

 * polyA motif list.
 A ranked  list of polyA motifs to find upstream of the 3' end site.
 See [human polyA list](https://raw.githubusercontent.com/Magdoll/images_public/master/SQANTI2_support_data/human.polyA.list.txt) for an example.
+We have included a list of motifs that can be used for mouse and human data at the `data/polyA_motifs/` folder.
+Please, if you know which are the most likely polyA motifs for other type of organism/clade, we would highly appreciate if you let us know.

 * FL count information.
 See <a href="#flcount">FL count section</a> to include Iso-Seq FL count information for each isoform.

 * Short read expression.
 See <a href="#exp">Short Read Expression section</a> to include short read expression (RSEM or Kallisto output files or a user-defined expression matrix).

+* Short read files.
+Now it is possible to feed SQANTI3 with your matching RNA-Seq data (FASTA/FASTQ files) through the `--short_reads` argument.
+It will run STAR and kallisto for you to calculate automatically the coverage of the SJ, the isoform expression and also the `ratio_TSS`, a metric that quantifies the differences of mean coverage 100bp upstream and downstread the reported TSS.
+If you are going to activate this option, please be aware that it will need enough memory and processing resources for mapping and quantifying.

+* Short read BAMs.
+If you want to use your favorite mapper for SJ detection, you provide the coverage information through `-c` argument.
+However, to calculate `ratio_TSS`, we need some information about how your SR mapped against the genome.
+We will be able to calculate it if you input through the `--SR_bam` option your BAM files.

 * tappAS-annotation file.
 A GFF3 file which contains functional annotations of a reference transcriptome (e.g. Ensembl) at the isoform level.
 When `--isoAnnotLite` option is activated and a gff3 tappAS-like is provided, SQANTI3 will run internally [isoAnnot Lite](https://isoannot.tappas.org/isoannot-lite/).
 You can find some of them in this [repository](http://app.tappas.org/resources/downloads/gffs/).
 For more information about tappAS functionalities visit its [webpage](https://app.tappas.org/).